dsyme/dsyme-presentations/design-notes/rethinking-applicatives.md

 One of the hardest decisions in designing an applicative CE (i.e. one that supports `MergeSources`, `BindReturn` and potentially other CE constructs) is whether the CE builder should also define a `Bind` method.

+First, some computations simply don't admit a sensible "Bind".
+These are often "two phase" computations where there is a strict separation between composition and runtime (see also "Custom operators" below).
+In this case it's
+simple: no "Bind" is needed.

-If the builder does define `Bind`, your users can very easily write code that has low performance.
+Further, if the builder does define `Bind`, your users can very easily write code that has low performance.
 RCF FS-1063 contains one example.
 As another example, if the user defines `Bind` the following code will compile: